Frondor/snyk-repo-scanner/README.md

 1. Open a terminal and point the `cwd` to this same dir
 2. Install the script dependencies with `npm install` (this needs node 14 at least, you can use `nvm use` to match the required version)
-3. Run `node . --repos=fury_catalog-product-modificator-fe,fury_catalog-domains-admin-fe`
+3. Run `node . --repos=product-modificator,product-creator`

 > Notice we are passing a coma-separated list of repository names, just like they show in github, to the `--repos` argument